phongtn/simple-match-challenge/README.md

 ### Automatic Problem Generation

-If the countdown clock reaches zero, the web application will generate a new multiplication problem automatically.
+If the countdown clock reaches zero, the web application automatically generates a new multiplication problem.
 This ensures that users always have a new problem to solve.

 ### Responsive Design